From Fruit Fly To Stink Eye: Searching For Anger's Animal Roots

 For Black, it's a matter of maintaining his internal balance.

 "I have the best blood pressure of anybody I know," he says.
-"And I think it has to do with the fact that I've spent a lot of my life yelling and screaming about things on stage."
+"And I think it has to do with the fact that I've spent a lot of my life yelling and screaming about things onstage."

 He may be right — to a point.